dshea89/HRLPlus/README.md

 ## Background

 HRLPlus, and HRL itself, are built on top of HR.
 For more details about HR, see `HR_Background.md` in this repository.
+For more information about how to use HR, see `HR_Usage.md` in this repository.

 **HRL** was developed for the following PhD thesis: